qualcomm/aimet/Docs/beta/glossary.rst

    Variant
       The combination of machine learning framework (:term:`PyTorch`, :term:`TensorFlow`, or :term:`ONNX`) and processor (Nvidia version or CPU) that determines which version of the AIMET API to install.

+   Weights
+      Parameters that collectively represent features in a model.